hai-gen/2024/organizers.md

         <div class="tile is-child"  style="padding-left: 2em;">
             <p class="title">Justin D. Weisz</p>
             <p class="subtitle">IBM Research AI</p>
             <p class="content">Justin is a Research Manager at IBM Research in Yorktown Heights, NY.
 He leads the Human-AI Collaboration team, whose mission is to design, build, and rigorously investigate new forms of human-AI partnerships that enhance and extend human capabilities.
 He is also a lead of the human-centered AI research strategy as well as a project exploring enterprise use cases of generative AI technologies.
-Justin was a co-organizer of <a href="https://hai-gen.github.io/2021/">HAI-GEN 2021</a> and <a href="https://hai-gen.github.io/2022">HAI-GEN 2022</a>.</p>
+Justin was a co-organizer of <a href="https://hai-gen.github.io/2021/">HAI-GEN 2021</a>, <a href="https://hai-gen.github.io/2022">HAI-GEN 2022</a>, and <a href="https://hai-gen.github.io/2023">HAI-GEN 2023</a>.</p>
             <p>
                 <span class="icon is-medium"><a href="https://researcher.watson.ibm.com/researcher/view.php?person=us-jweisz"><i class="fas fa-lg fa-home"></i></a></span>
                 <span class="icon is-medium"><a href="https://hci.social/@jweisz"><i class="fab fa-lg fa-mastodon"></i></a></span>